-- 1/2 cup (115 g) cream cheese, softened thick Greek-style yogurt (or dairy-free alternative) work as substitute
+- ½ cup cream cheese, softened thick Greek-style yogurt (or dairy-free alternative) work as substitute

-In a large bowl beat eggs, maple syrup, coconut oil, milk and vanilla extract until combined.
+- In a large mixing bowl beat eggs, maple syrup, coconut oil, milk and vanilla extract until combined.

-On top of the wet mix add coconut flour, baking powder, salt, cinnamon. and nutmeg.
+- On top of the wet ingredients add coconut flour, tapioca starch (or arrowroot) baking powder, salt, cinnamon, and nutmeg.
 Whisk the dry ingredients into the wet mixture until smooth and combined.
 (Alternatively, you can also blend all ingredients in a food processor or blender.)

 - Stir in grated carrots, chopped pecans and crushed pineapple (optional) by hand.
 Fill batter into prepared pan.